15 of the best places to spend Christmas

 13. Strasbourg, France

+Strasbourg's series of themed Christmas villages morph the city into a visual and gastronomic wonderland.
+Some 300 stalls are spread out more than 10 locations.

 Each year, the city also celebrates the Christmas traditions of guest countries.
-In 2017, the city opens its arms to Iceland.
+In 2018, the city opens its arms to Finland.

 14. Queenstown, New Zealand

-Note: This article was originally published December 2013 and updated November 2018.